shiyun-ho/42_push_swap/readme.md

       - Problems faced:
         1. At first, I've wanted to use BST to find top two largest nodes.
         2. Decided perhaps it was too complex for me to introduce it here.
+  - Bug: Issues with pushing elements off stack
+    - Found issues with pushing elements off the stack as my order of deassociationg was wrong
+  - Bug: Issues with actions of swapping elements based on position after refactoring

 ---